 The bridge that spans the canal is actually not the original one.
 That one has been removed and is behind the museum.
 But the “new” bridge (not sure when it was built) is a scaled up replica that was scaled up to handle bigger ships, I suppose.
 But they made it the exact same aesthetically in honor of Howard and his men.

-Like at several other sites, a tank “guards” the site, though it was placed there in the 1970s, I think, by – and in honor of - one of the British engineering battalions that came through later.
+Like at several other sites, a tank (in this case a Royal Marines Centaur) "guards" the site, though it was placed there in the 1970s, I think, by - and in honor of - one of the British engineering battalions that came through later.

 I got there very early in the morning, just after La Merveille.
 The rest of the photos have been overexposed somewhat to make it seem later.